-I come to you at a critical time in United States history — following the election of our 45th president — with an important request: Please pray!
+I come to you at a critical time in United States history — following the election of our 45th president — with an important request: Please pray for Jerusalem!

 As a Messianic Jew and leader of one of the oldest Jewish missions in the world, my heart longs to see a favorable relationship between America and the nation of Israel, and I know yours does too.

 So today, I am issuing a call to prayer for our new presidential administration — and others in national and church leadership positions — to seek the face of the Jewish Messiah for the good of His chosen people.

 Here are the top five reasons why it is important to pray for the peace of Jerusalem —